How To Preach Better Sermons – Your Step-by-Step Guide

 Take notes and improve.
 Watch (don’t just listen) to your sermons and see what you’re actually putting people through each week 🙂

-You can also others to evaluate your preaching and give you feedback on both the content and delivery of your sermon.
+You can give these preaching evaluation forms to others to give you feedback on both the content and delivery of your sermon.

 Leave a comment